O4epegb/dcss-stats/README.md

 ## Frontend

-If you only want to run frontend, point `NEXT_PUBLIC_ROOT_URL` env variable to the production backend at `https://dcss-stats.com`:
+If you only want to run frontend, create `.env.local` file in `apps/web` folder if it doesn't exist and add:

 ```yml
 NEXT_PUBLIC_ROOT_URL="https://dcss-stats.com"